Genealogy-valued Feller diffusion: Ultrametric measure spaces and concatenation semigroups

-We can now extend the concept of Gromov-weak topology on $\U_1$ to $\U$. \begin{definition}[Topology] The topology on $\U$ generated by $\Pi(C_b)$ is called the \emph{Gromov weak topology}, where $C_b = C_b(\R_+^{\binom{n}{2}})$ is the set of bounded continuous functions on $\R_+^{\binom{n}{2}}$. \end{definition} \begin{remark}[Polish metrizable space] In \cite{GPW09} it is shown that $\U_1$ equipped with the Gromov weak topology is a Polish space which is metrizable by the Gromov-Prohorov metric.
+\begin{definition}[Topology] The topology on $\U$ induced by $\Pi(\mathcal C_b)$ is called the \emph{Gromov weak topology}.
+By induced we mean for convergence $\mfu_n \to \mfu$ on $\U$ we require $\Phi(\mfu_n) \to \Phi(\mfu)$ on $\R$ for all $\Phi \in \Pi(\mathcal C_b)$. \end{definition} \begin{remark}[Polish metrizable space] In \cite{GPW09} it is shown that $\U_1$ equipped with the Gromov weak topology is a Polish space which is metrizable by the Gromov-Prohorov metric.
 Here we do \emph{not} restrict to probability measures but the results from \cite{GPW09} can be extended to $\U$.
-For the extension we refer to \cite{Gl12}, where the corresponding topology and metric are called extended Gromov weak topology respectively extended Gromov-Prohorov metric.
-We will not use the metric here directly and for brevity we will stick with the name ``Gromov weak topology''. \end{remark}
+For \emph{two} extensions of the Gromov-Prohorov metric to $\U$ we refer to Section~2.4 in \cite{Gl12}.
+We use here the topology and the metric which are called in \cite{Gl12} extended Gromov weak topology respectively extended Gromov-Prohorov metric.